-When performing a linear regression of the instrument response versus the concentration of the standards, the instrument response is treated as the dependent variable (y) and the concentration as the independent variable (x).
-The regression will produce the slope and intercept terms for a linear equation in the form:
+When performing a linear regression of the instrument response versus the concentration of the standards, the instrument response is treated as the dependent variable (y) and the concentration

-'''

 y = ax + b

 where:

-y = Instrument response.
+у = Instrument response.

-a = Slope of the line (also called the coefficient of x).
+а = Slope of the line (also called the coefficient of x).

-x = Concentration of the calibration standard.
+х = Concentration of the calibration standard.

 b = The intercept.

-'''